-Do not use bottle holder for any other objects that could be thrown about in the vehicle and possibly injure people during sudden braking or an accident.
+- Do not use bottle holder for any other ۲ objects that could be thrown about in the vehicle and possibly injure people during sudden braking or an accident. - Do not use bottle holder for open liquid containers.

 2ND ROW CENTER CONSOLE (if so equipped)